openactive/realtime-paged-data-exchange/README.md

 ###  Getting Started

-To get started, build a single API endpoint that conforms to the specification, and check it with the validator:
+To get started post an example on the [Activation Issue Tracker](https://github.com/openactive/activation), build a single API endpoint that conforms to the specification, and check it with the validator:

 - **[Current Specification](https://www.openactive.io/realtime-paged-data-exchange/)**
 - [Validator](https://www.openactive.io/endpoint-validator/)

-If you have any issues implementing the standard or have any questions relating to it, please do post an issue to the [Activation Issue Tracker](https://github.com/openactive/activation).

 ###  Implementation checklist